UKCloud/documentation/articles/openshift/oshift-how-backup-migrate.md

     `velero create restore migration1 --from-backup test1`

-5. As previously, we'll have to sort out the issue with the builder accounts secret.
+5. As previously, we'll have to sort out the issue with the builder account's secret.
 Once this is resolved, we'll have the application running in our new cluster.
 In our example, we have a route unique to the domain of the cluster, so we need to delete the route and expose the service in the new cluster to create a route pointing to the right DNS record.
 For any production applications with a route, rather than changing the route itself, you would want to reconfigure your DNS to point to the new cluster IP.

 ### Further information